Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

 	        FROM "/Samples/Data/SearchLog.tsv"
 	        USING Extractors.Tsv();

-    The script you just created defines a view named **SearchlogView** in the default database and schema.
-Note that the first statement drops any existing definitions of the view and then creates the version that we want to use.
+    The script you just created creates a new database, sets the context to the created database, and defines a view named **SearchlogView**.

     We can now use the view without having to worry about how to schematize the data in every query.
 Instead, we can use our new view in place of the EXTRACT expression in the scripts we created earlier.

 2. Replace the contents of your query editor with the following text:

+	    USE DATABASE <insert your DB name>;

         @res =
     	    SELECT
 	            Region,
 	            SUM(Duration) AS TotalDuration